-- 3.58 Fonterra has committed to a decarbonisation strategy that will see it exiting coal as an energy source by 2037.
+- 3.88 Fonterra has committed to a decarbonisation strategy that will see it exiting coal as an energy source by 2037.
 Fonterra currently has 45 gas boilers and 22 coal-fired boilers.
-In so far as it affects the base milk price calculation Fonterra's near term plan, subject to developments in technology and the external environment, involves a combination of replacing old coal boilers with biomass boilers and converting newer coal boilers to biomass or wood pellet boilers. - 3.59 The baseline assumption in the base milk price calculation is an annual replacement spend of around \$15m.
-The estimated cost of coal fired boilers at \$22m is similar to that of biomass-fired boilers at \$22m to \$25m.51 - 3.60 The average age of Fonterra's boilers (28 years) is considerably higher than that of the NP's boilers.
-It is therefore likely that the base milk price model implementation of the decarbonisation strategy will be weighted more heavily toward conversion rather than replacement, so as to fully utilise the remaining life of existing milk price assets and minimise capital costs. - 3.61 An annual assessment will be carried out by Fonterra to assess whether any additional allowance for conversion costs, which are site specific, is necessary. - 3.62 Because the boilers can be progressively replaced or converted, stranding of assets due to the need to convert to alternative energy sources is unlikely to occur. - 3.63 The incremental cost of alternative energy supply automatically flows into the base milk price via the weighted average unit energy cost input.
+In so far as it affects the base milk price calculation Fonterra's near-term plan, subject to developments in technology and the external environment, involves a combination of replacing old coal boilers with biomass boilers and converting newer coal boilers to biomass or wood pellet boilers. - 3.89 The baseline assumption in the base milk price calculation is an annual replacement spend of around \$15m.
+The estimated cost of coal fired boilers at \$22m is similar to that of biomass-fired boilers at \$22m to \$25m.72 - 3.90 The average age of Fonterra's boilers (28 years) is considerably higher than that of the NP's boilers.
+It is therefore likely that the base milk price model implementation of the decarbonisation strategy will be weighted more heavily toward conversion rather than replacement, to fully utilise the remaining life of existing milk price assets and minimise capital costs. - 3.91 An annual assessment will be carried out by Fonterra to assess whether any additional allowance for conversion costs, which are site specific, is necessary.